Table of Contents

 Now, let us look at each principle, one at a time.

-1. “We are not contending against flesh and blood”
+Principle 1: “We do not contending against flesh and blood”

 That’s so wrong.